Cowcow2831/alkebulan-wiki/obsidian-notes/Alkebulan/02 - Locations/The Cerulean Reach/Port Zephyr/Port Zephyr.md

 - **Plutocratic Democracy**: Seven Merchant Princes elected by property owners create a system where wealth determines political voice and poor have no representation
 - **Imperial Economic Colonialism**: [[The Amunrai Imperium]] exercises control through debt, resource extraction, and the implicit threat of military intervention
 - **Worker Organization**: Underground unions and mutual aid societies provide the only political voice for the majority population
-- **Regional Leadership**: Port Zephyr's wealth makes it influential among [[The Cerulean Reach (old)]] settlements, but this leadership is based on exploitation of shared desperation
+- **Regional Leadership**: Port Zephyr's wealth makes it influential among [[The Cerulean Reach]] settlements, but this leadership is based on exploitation of shared desperation
 - **Factional Corruption**: Every political organization is compromised by survival necessities that force moral compromise

 ### Current Challenges